1987 Villarbasse, Alfredo Stola with Fabrizio Giugiaro and his DeLorean DMC-12.

 La Gallino asked Stola for their experience for the design of a super control device to measure the couplings of all the frontal parts, including the head lights.
 Given the contract with Porsche, Gallino was asked not to take pictures given the uniqueness of the solution for that time.

-October 1980 the first paycheck of Walter Boscolo for his first month of work he completed the modelers course earning a net of 631.663 lire.It was a time of distrust, but Roberto Stola managed to convince his workers that nothing bad would happen to them, indeed he promised that new opportunities and other types of specializations would be born of this modern technology.
+The first paycheck of the student who became a modeler in 1980 Walter Boscolo.It was a time of distrust, but Roberto Stola managed to convince his workers that nothing bad would happen to them, indeed he promised that new opportunities and other types of specializations would be born of this modern technology.

 In the meantime, as a consequence of these changes, there was an urgent need for a new profession; the surface modeller.